-When I first learned about my DiSC® Style, I was amazed at how accurate it was.
+When I first learned about DiSC® Styles, I was amazed at how accurate they are.
 I am a goal-driven, passionate relationship builder who enjoys the challenge of my sales role, as well as a remote employee who works with team members across the United States.
 Everything DiSC® helps me be more effective in both my work in sales and as a remote employee.

 How DiSC Applies to Sales

-Knowing myself through my DiSC® style is vital in my sales role.
+Knowing myself through my DiSC® style is vital a sales role.
 I am goal-oriented with strong ambitions and I am passionate about my sales role.
 To be an effective salesperson, I need awareness of both my DiSC® Sales style and the style of my prospects.

 I am an iD style, which means: